ArchiveBox/docs/Usage.md

 If you're using Docker, also make sure to read the Configuration section on the [[Docker]] page.

 > [!TIP]
-> You can run archivebox outside a data directory using:
+> You can run archivebox outside a data directory using `env chdir=...`:
 > `env chdir=/path/to/archivebox/data archivebox [subcommand] [args...]`

 ---